nicehash/rest-clients/examples/nhcurl/README.md

-For Exchange REST API reference see documentation at:
+For Exchange REST API reference see documentation at: https://docs-test.nicehash.com

-    TODO: Documentation URL